 - Completing a senior major or minor release

-- Getting transfer or study abroad credits approved for your major
+- Requesting transfer or study abroad credits to be approved for your major

 - Mapping out a way to fit in all the courses you need to graduate

-A general advisor (located in 1255 Angell Hall, phone 734.764.0332) deals with general LSA degree requirements (those that do not depend on your choice of major), while a major advisor deals with the requirements specific to a given major.
-Thus, if you have questions about your distribution or race & ethnicity courses, you should see a general advisor, but if you are concerned about your cognates, required courses, or allowable substitutes in your major, you’ll need to see a major advisor.
+A general LSA advisor (located in 1255 Angell Hall, phone 734.764.0332) deals with general LSA degree requirements (those that do not depend on your choice of major), while a departmental advisor deals with the requirements specific to a given major or minor.
+Thus, if you have questions about your distribution or race & ethnicity courses, you should see a general advisor, but if you are concerned about your cognates, required courses, or allowable substitutes in your major or minor, you’ll need to see a departmental advisor.

 Donna Ainsworth is the departmental advisor from mid-April through August.
 You can sign up for her regular advising hours here or email firstname.lastname@example.org to make an appointment.
 Advising is held in 1122 Lane Hall.
 Phone appointments can also be scheduled.
 We look forward to meeting you.